mladenilic/columns.js/README.md

 # columns.js
-A minimalist masonry layout written in vanila JS, with **no** dependencies.
+A minimalist masonry layout written in vanilla JS, with **no** dependencies.

 *columns.js* creates a masonry grid by sorting elements into columns and wrapping each column with a div element.